Low Back Disorders

 Standing.
 Try to stand with eyes looking forward and top of head reaching toward the ceiling.
 When standing long periods, rest one foot on a low stool to relieve pressure on the lower back.
 Every 5 to 15 minutes, switch the foot that is resting on the stool.
 Move around as much as possible.

 Sleeping.
 Sleep on a firm mattress.
-If the mattress is too soft, use a board of 1/2 to 2/3 inch plywood under the mattress to add support.
-To reduce pressure on the lumbar spine when sleeping, turn to one side, bend the knees, place pillows between them and under the head to support the neck.
+If the mattress is too soft, use a board of 1/2- to 2/3-inch plywood under the mattress to add support.
+To reduce pressure on the lumbar spine when sleeping, turn to one side, bend the knees, and place pillows between them and under the head to support the neck.
 If sleeping on your back, place pillows under the knees and lower back.
 If you need to sleep on your stomach, place a pillow under the hips.

 Lifting.
-Lift an object by bending the hips and knees first, squat down, hold the object close to the body, then pick it up keeping the back straight.
+Lift an object by bending the hips and knees first and squat down.
+Hold the object close to the body, then pick it up keeping the back straight.
 Avoid bending over and twisting the back when lifting.
-When moving heavy objects, push rather than pull, and avoid lifting whenever possible.
+When moving heavy objects, push rather than pull and avoid lifting whenever possible.

 Body Weight.
 Losing weight can reduce the physical load placed on the lumbar spine.
 By losing 10 pounds, a person can often achieve a healthier posture and better body mechanics, relieve pressure on the lumbar spine, and prevent back strain.

 Returning to Sports

 Weight-Bearing vs. Non-Weight-Bearing Sports.
 Low back pain can be aggravated by all weight-bearing sports and any sport where the foot strikes the ground repeatedly and the back twists and jars, such as running and jogging.
 Non-weight-bearing sports, such as swimming, pool running, and cycling, are adequate temporary replacements and can help the athlete maintain cardiovascular fitness without irritating the back.